FranxYao/franxyao.github.io/index.md

 * Dec 22 2018.
 I will be joining Tencent AI Lab, Seattle in the Summer of 2019 as a NLP research intern.

 * Sep 15 2018.
-I start an Emotional Speech Analysis project at the Columbia Speech Lab, under supervision from professor [Julia Hirschberg](http://www.cs.columbia.edu/~julia/).
+I did an Emotional Speech Analysis project at the Columbia Speech Lab, under supervision from professor [Julia Hirschberg](http://www.cs.columbia.edu/~julia/).

+  * See the blog about this project, and the [final report](https://francix.github.io/blog/FinalReport.pdf)

 * Feb 15 2018, Our paper [Natural Answer Generation with Heterogeneous Memory](https://francix.github.io/NaturalAnswerGeneration.pdf) is accepted by NAACL-HLT 2018!